 Province/territory Data limitation Newfoundland and Labrador In 2016, the Association of Registered Nurses of Newfoundland and Labrador (ARNNL) implemented a new identifier in its annual submission to CIHI, limiting the ability to analyze the flow of nurses in and out of Newfoundland and Labrador.
 Therefore, 2016 inflow/renewal counts and 2015 outflow counts are not available for NPs specifically; NPs are included in the 2016 RN inflow/renewal counts and 2015 RN outflow counts.
-In 2022, the ARNNL did not put out a call for non-practising NPs to return to practice.
 Prince Edward Island The Supply and Workforce of NPs in Prince Edward Island increased between 2018 and 2019.
 Some variability may be attributable to NPs having registered after data was provided to CIHI.
 New Brunswick The Supply and Workforce of NPs in New Brunswick increased between 2015 and 2016.
 According to the Nurses Association of New Brunswick (NANB), the increase was due in part to an increase in graduates in the fall 2015 graduating class.
 Quebec Since 2007, the Supply of NPs in Quebec has increased.
 According to the Ordre des infirmières et infirmiers du Québec (OIIQ), the growth among NPs in Quebec is primarily a result of the implementation of NP legislation in 2006.
 Since that time, the ministère de la Santé et des Services sociaux du Québec (MSSS) has introduced a workforce strategy with a goal of 2,000 NPs in Quebec by the year 2025.
 As a result, universities in Quebec, in collaboration with other partners, are increasing enrolment in NP programs.
 The 2020, 2021 and 2022 NP supply data for Quebec includes partial return-to-practice data.
 Ontario The 2021 NP supply data for Ontario includes partial return-to-practice data.
 Only those who registered for COVID-19 Emergency Assignment Class for 2021 were included in the supply data.
-In 2022, the CNO did not put out a call for non-practising NPs to return to practice.
+Manitoba Employment data for NPs and RNs in Manitoba for 2019 and 2020 has been suppressed due to significant under-coverage as a result of voluntary reporting.
+The corresponding information for 2014 to 2018 should be used with caution, as it was also reported voluntarily and may also be understated.
+The Supply counts, which include nurses eligible to practise, are not based on voluntary reporting.
+For 2019 and 2020, Manitoba did not provide the Location of Employment code.
+When determining secondary registrations that are removed from supply totals, the province of residence was used when employment location was unavailable.
+Therefore, RNs and NPs registered and working in Manitoba but residing in a neighbouring province or territory are not included in the Manitoba supply totals.
+This may affect comparability between Manitoba and other provinces and territories.
+Starting in 2021, the College of Registered Nurses of Manitoba (CRNM) no longer collects Workforce data for NPs and RNs.
+Starting in 2021, Manitoba does not provide province/territory of practice data, which is used to determine secondary registrations.
+As a result, secondary registrations were not removed from the Supply total.
+Comparisons between years prior to 2021 and years 2021 and after, as well as comparisons between Manitoba and other provinces/territories, should therefore be made with caution.